boostorg/redis/README.md

 }
 ```

-Here we use Asio awaitable operator for simplicity, the same
+Here we use Asio awaitable operators for simplicity, the same
 functionality can be achieved by means of the
 `aedis::connection::cancel` function.
 The definition of the
 `healthy_checker` used above can be found in common.cpp.